ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Studio Marketplace.

-Upon first loading an OCaml source file, you may be prompted to select the toolchain in use: pick OCaml the version of OCaml you are using, e.g. 4.11.1 from the list.
+Upon first loading an OCaml source file, you may be prompted to select the toolchain in use: pick the version of OCaml you are using, e.g. 4.11.1 from the list.
 Now, help is available by hovering over symbols in your program:

 ![Visual Studio Code](/media/tutorials/vscode.png)

 **On Windows using WSL2** you will remotely connect to your WSL2 instance from Visual Studio Code.
-Microsoft have a [useful blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) covering getting WSL2 and Visual Studio Code connected.
+Microsoft has a [useful blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) covering getting WSL2 and Visual Studio Code connected.

-**On Windows**, we must launch Visual Studio Code from within the Cygwin window, rather than by clicking on its icon (otherwise, the language server will not be found):
+**On Windows** we must launch Visual Studio Code from within the Cygwin window, rather than by clicking on its icon (otherwise the language server will not be found):

 ```
 $ /cygdrive/c/Users/Frank\ Smith/AppData/Local/Programs/Microsoft\ VS\ Code/Code.exe
 ```

-**For Vim and Emacs**, install the [Merlin](https://github.com/ocaml/merlin) system using opam:
+**For Vim and Emacs** install the [Merlin](https://github.com/ocaml/merlin) system using opam:

 ```